Mature Masculine

 • True clarity: Perception that stays open to being wrong.

-Test: Can you hold perceptions lightly while still acting?
+Test: Can we hold perceptions lightly while still acting?

 What True Objectivity Feels Like

-Spacious: There's room for what you see, even the uncomfortable.
+Spacious: There's room for what we see, even the uncomfortable.

-Curious: You aim to understand, not just confirm.
+Curious: We seek to understand, not just confirm.

 Cultivating Objectivity

-• What do you tend to see or miss?
+• What do we tend to see or miss?

-• Where do hopes and fears color what you perceive?
+• Where do hopes and fears color perception?

-You can't remove your filters, but you can know them.
+We can't remove our filters, but we can know them.

 Seek Disconfirming Evidence